shipdocs/bastion-firewall/README.md

 sudo tail -f /var/log/douane-daemon.log
 ```

 **Note:** The NFQUEUE rule can be removed if UFW is reloaded.
-If this happens frequently, restart the Douane firewall after any UFW changes.
+If this happens frequently, restart the Bastion firewall after any UFW changes.

 ### Permission Errors in Control Panel